Who am I?

 Many showed me their scar(s).

-And their stories inspired me to keep telling mine.
+And their willingness to share their stories inspired me to keep telling mine.

 Dear Malcolm Turnbull